 About the Mānoa Faculty Lecture Series

 The Mānoa Faculty Lecture Series serves to connect the ideas, knowledge, and works of University of Hawaiʻi at Mānoa faculty with fellow colleagues, staff and students on campus and the greater community.
 Through the collaborative efforts between the Office of the Vice Chancellor for Research and the Hamilton Library, the Lecture Series provides a venue for faculty to showcase their area of specialty.
-The Lecture Series was established in the Fall of 2006.
 All presentations are free and open to the public.

 The Fall 2014 lectures feature: